Wonderful Novels That Bring India to Life

 25. 25

 R.K.
-Narayan’s “The Dark Room” focuses on the life of Savitri, a housewife in a small South Indian town, who struggles with her role in a patriarchal society.
-Her husband, Ramani, is domineering and unfaithful, leaving her to endure emotional neglect.
+Narayan’s “The Dark Room” centers on Savitri, a housewife in the small South Indian town of Malgudi.
+She feels stifled by her position in a male-dominated society.
+Her husband, Ramani, is arrogant, controlling, and unfaithful.

 26. 26